dawigit/picoclock/README.md

 - gyro-control has to be improved/adjusted.
 - gfx is slow

-to flash the (prepared) image:
+## To flash the image
-(remember to exchange XX with your corresponding values)

-sudo picotool load .uf2/wspicoclock.uf2 -x --bus 1 --address XX
+sudo picotool load ./build/main.uf2 -x --bus 1 --address XX

-you can find out the '--address' with: picotool info
+You can find out the '--address' with: picotool info

-remember you have to hold 'boot' button, press 'reset', release the 'boot' button before you can flash using picotool.

-if you 'make' your own the 'main.uf2' file will be in ./build/ folder.